DarkSouL11/flutter_directory_picker/README.md

 See [example](/example) app for more detailed usage.

 ## TODO
-- [ ] Add support to create new folders directory from picker.
 - [ ] Make `rootDirectory` optional.
 - [ ] Better levels of customisation for picker dialog.